Degree in Geography and Land Use Planning

 – Elective credits represent between 5 and 10% of the total credits that students must take.
 An offer of two optional credits is contemplated for each optional credit that the students must pass.

-– It is recommended that the 60 credits for core subjects be shared across the different degrees in the same branch, preferably distributed over the first two years.
-If only 36 credits are scheduled, these must be shared across all degrees and must be taught during the first year.
+– It is recommended that the 60 credits of basic subjects be common to the different degrees within the same field, preferably distributed over the first two years.
+If only 36 credits are scheduled, these must be common to all degrees and must be taught during the first year.

-– The program will include subjects taught in another European Union language, preferably English.
-In the Geography degree, the 12 required credits are incorporated into practical activities to be carried out in various subjects.
+The program will include subjects in which the content is taught in another European Union language, preferably English.
+In the Geography degree, the 12 required credits are incorporated into the practical activities carried out in various subjects within the course offerings.

-– 12 credits of external internships are required, as well as another 12 credits corresponding to the final degree project.
+– It includes 12 credits of external internships as a mandatory requirement, as well as another 12 credits corresponding to the final degree project.

 In accordance with the guidelines of the Ministry of Education and Science and those of the ULL, the plan includes an optional 10% course, a 12-credit external internship, and 12 credits for the final degree project.
 As a result, the plan is distributed as follows: